A one sentence summary of the books I’ve been reading over the last few weeks.

 The other main thing that Fry singles out is the need for algorithms to be transparent, so that we can understand how they arrive at their decisions.
 It’s just like school, where you always had to show your working in mathematics… at least in my day!
 We designed FLORENCE to be able to provide its line of reasoning on request.
 This need for explanation is critical, because when any technology goes wrong—which it will, at some point—it is invariably the user (pilot, driver, whoever) that has to step in.
 In order to do so, however, they need to know what the system is currently doing.

 Hello World is an excellent book.
 It’s a very easy read, and requires no prior knowledge of ML (or AI, more generally).
 For novices and casual readers, it provides a very good introduction to ML and its strengths and weaknesses.
 For those with a background in ML, it provides plenty of pointers for futher investigation in the references.
-The book won’t teach you how to write an ML algorithm, although it can be used to generate a set of principles (covering data collection, transparency, accuracy thresholds and so on) to help guide anyone who does.
+Hello World won’t teach you how to write an ML algorithm, although it can be used to generate a set of principles (covering data collection, transparency, accuracy thresholds and so on) to help guide anyone who does.
 The book is very current, using several recent examples to illustrate its points.
 There is now a paperback edition available too, which includes an extra chapter.
 I highly recommend Hello World to everyone with an interest in ML, from those wanting to find out a little bit more about AI — ML, in particular — to those who are (or will be) developing ML algorithms.

 ANSWER: For those who are still wondering about the bat and ball problem, the ball costs 5p (and the bat costs £1.05).
 Many people when they first encounter the problem think that the ball costs 10p, but that would mean that the bat costs £1.10, so the cost of both bat and ball would be £1.20, rather than £1.10.